hippoPE/hippope.github.io/README.md

 )
 o3d.io.write_point_cloud("filtered.ply", pcd_filtered)
 ```
+# Step 3.5: Alternative Solution (Recommanded)
+Step 2 and Step 3 can be replaced by a one-stop solution: [InstantMesh](https://github.com/TencentARC/InstantMesh).
+Following this [demo](https://github.com/TencentARC/InstantMesh/blob/main/run.py), you can obtain a 3D model directly and instantly.
+A potential issue is that [Zero123++](https://github.com/SUDO-AI-3D/zero123plus) only generates multi-view images with fixed observing poses, which may pose a challenge for subsequent scale recovery.
+Despite this limitation, we still highly recommend using InstantMesh, as our framework involves substantial engineering effort, whereas InstantMesh allows you to jump directly to Steps 4 and 5.

 # Step 4: Scale Recovery
 Since the generated 3D model does not have a meaningful physical scale, we need to recover the scale using real depth measurements.